Topics on this page

 Test Intrusion Prevention

-- If you have an agent-based deployment, make sure you have a computer that has an agent running.
+- If you have an agent-based deployment, ensure you have a computer that has an agent running.

-- Make sure bad traffic is blocked.
-Still in the computer's dialog, click Intrusion Prevention, and under the General tab, select Prevent (if it is shaded, set Configuration to Inherited (On)).
+- On the General tab, select Prevent.
+If it is shaded, set Configuration to Inherited (On)).

 curl -O http://files.trendmicro.com/products/eicar-file/eicar.com